 - It’s best to let the bread cool completely before slicing into it.
 I know, it’s SOOO hard to wait!
 Breads tend to crumble more if sliced into while hot.
 However... it IS chef's privilege to slice off the crusty ends while the loaf is still warm and top with butter.
 I'm pretty sure I exercise this right every single time.

-- Consider removing the loaf out of the pan by the parchment 'wings' and place on a cooling rack to cool down.
-I find this really decreases the time it takes to cool off.
+- Consider removing the loaf from the pan by the parchment 'wings' and place on a cooling rack to cool down.
+I find this really decreases the time it takes to cool off, which means you can slice into it sooner!

 How to store